CSCfi/korp-backend/korpplugins/README.md

 ## Plugin implementing a new WSGI endpoint

+### Implementing an endpoint

 To implement a new WSGI endpoint, you first create an instance of `korpplugins.Blueprint` (a subclass of `flask.Blueprint`) as follows:

     test_plugin = korpplugins.Blueprint("test_plugin", __name__)

-The actual view function is a generator function decorated with the `route` method of the created instance.
-The decorator takes as its arguments the route of the endpoint, and optionally an iterable of the names of possible additional decorators as the keyword argument `extra_decorators` and other options of `route`. `extra_decorators` lists the names in the order in which they would be specified as decorators (topmost first), that is, in the reverse order of application.
-The generator function takes a single `dict` argument containing the parameters of the call and yields the result.
-For
-example:
+The actual view function is a generator function decorated with the `route` method of the created instance; for example:

     @test_plugin.route("/test", extra_decorators=["prevent_timeout"])
     def test(args):
         """Yield arguments wrapped in "args"."""
         yield {"args": args}

+The decorator takes as its arguments the route of the endpoint, and optionally, an iterable of the names of possible additional decorators as the keyword argument `extra_decorators` and other options of `route`. `extra_decorators` lists the names in the order in which they would be specified as decorators (topmost first), that is, in the reverse order of application.
+The generator function takes a single `dict` argument containing the parameters of the call and yields the result.
+For example:

 A single plugin module can define multiple new endpoints.

+### Defining additional endpoint decorators

 By default, the endpoint decorator functions whose names can be listed in `extra_decorators` include only `prevent_timeout`, as the endpoints